CARMOLEANTHONY/promise/README.md

 ### Test
 we can test whether our implementation follows PromiseA+ by  [promises-aplus-tests](https://www.npmjs.com/package/promises-aplus-tests).

-    #### Setup

-        * Install promises-aplus-tests globally.
+        - Install promises-aplus-tests globally.
          `npm i promises-aplus-tests -g`

-        * Start testing.
+        - Start testing.
          `promises-aplus-tests promise.js`

 Then test cases will be executed on command line.